Nursing - Option for Registered Nurses, Bachelor of Science in Nursing

 - Due to State Board of Nursing regulations and other legal requirements, we do not accept students into the program that live in Alabama, Kentucky, Tennessee, or Washington, nor are we permitted to allow students to complete the program if they relocate to one of these states.

-- You are eligible for this program option if you are a registered nurse who has graduated from a state, or nationally accredited, associate degree or diploma nursing program.
-Please note, if you are a diploma graduate, you need to contact an advisor to apply for 30 units of nursing credit.
+- You are eligible to apply for this program option if you are a registered nurse who has graduated from an accredited associate degree or diploma nursing program.

 - We offer this as a web-based option to licensed registered nurses with the exceptions noted above.
 There is also a personalized learning option available.
 Contact your local Extended Campuses' office or the College of Health and Human Services Office of Student Services for information about admission and transcript evaluation.